nodejs/node/doc/api/globals.md

 * {Object} The global namespace object.

 In browsers, the top-level scope is the global scope.
-This means that `var something`, within the browser, will define a new global variable.
+This means that within the browser `var something` will define a new global variable.
 In Node.js this is different.
 The top-level scope is not the global scope;
-`var something` inside an Node.js module will be local to that module.
+`var something` inside a Node.js module will be local to that module.

 ## module
 <!-- YAML